 38 minutes and 20 seconds of putrid basketball had me in a foul mood.
 With 9:40 to go in the fourth quarter, the Sixers found themselves down by 11 with little hope of snapping their two-game slide, high hopes of becoming the second-biggest laughing stock in the Eastern Conference.
-When
+When the final buzzer sounded, I was feeling a little better, but not much.

 Before we go any further, I want you to burn this stat line into your heads.